danieladuarteng/studying-js/README.md

 ## Wiki:
 Documentation and explanation about all exercise are be described on: [Wiki](https://github.com/danieladuarteng/studying-js/wiki)

+## Project:
+To follow the evolution of this repository see: [Project](https://github.com/danieladuarteng/studying-js/projects/1)

 ## License

 This project uses the license [MIT](https://choosealicense.com/licenses/mit/)